zgr2575/SlowGuardian/README.md

 # ZeroProxy V1

 Ever wanted a proxy, that after you luanch it became completely undetectable?
 Introducing ZeroProxy V1, this proxy only is luanchable in about:blank mode.
 It will close all processes related to logging the URL, and then connect back to the ZeroProxy Server and display one of the two provided web addresses.

+# UPDATE INSTRUCTIONS

+Paste this: `git pull --force --allow-unrelated-histories` in the shell tab of the ReplIT